slothsoft/parkitect-blueprint-investigator/README.md

 ```

 So **finally** it's clear that the color components are in the order "alpha, red, green, blue" und the actual GZIP data starts with byte 23. **FINALLY.**

+# Step 8 - Reader and Writer

+Of course, now that I can read the files, I want to write them as well.
+And as a developer, now that I'm able to use unit tests this should
+be a breeze.

+1. Write the same file to a different location - it should be identical to the original one (and we do not need to know what the first couple of bytes do)
+    - this showed that there is one file ( _water-tower-pure-png.png_ ) where the GZIP does not start at position 23